libreswan/libreswan/README.md

 a different license.

 ## Requirements
-Recent Linux distributions based on kernel 2.x, 3.x or 4.x are supported platforms.
-Libreswan has been ported to Win2k/BSD/OSX in the past as well.
+Recent Linux distributions based on kernel 2.x to 5.x, as well as NetBSD and FreeBSD are supported platforms.
+Libreswan has been ported to Windows and OSX in the past as well.
+With effort, it can be compiled to run on Linux no-mmu systems as well.

 Most distributions have native packaged support for Libreswan.
-Libreswan is available for RHEL, Fedora, Ubuntu, Debian, Arch, OpenWrt and more.
+Libreswan is available for RHEL, Fedora, CentOS, Ubuntu, Debian, Arch, OpenWrt and more.

 Unless a source-based build is truly needed,  it is often best to use the pre-built version of the distribution you are using.